 People with allergic rhinitis or asthma are more likely to suffer from chronic sinusitis.

 Chronic sinusitis can cause siginificant discomfort with cold-like symptoms:

 Chronic sinusitis can be difficult to diagnose.
-The resemblance with cold-like symptoms makes people often suffer for months before they seek medical attention.
+Sinusitis can resemble cold-like symptoms and often people suffer for months before they seek medical attention.
 Our board-certified allergists have the specialized training and experience to accurately diagnose and treat this disease.
 A complete medical history and detailed physical examination is conducted during your office visit.
 The following tests are utilized in certain cases:

 Treatment of the underlying cause through non-surgical methods

 After identifying the cause of your problem, a personalized sinusitis treatment plan is outlined especially for you.
 The following nonsurgical treatment may be recommended:

 The Allergy Group – Friendly, capable and experienced